oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

 chmod 400 /opt/.secrets/key.pub
 ```

-This password key is being used for initial sharding topology setup.
-Once the sharding topology setup is completed, user must change the sharding topology passwords based on his enviornment.
+This password key is being used for initial Oracle Globally Distributed Database topology setup.
+Once the Oracle Globally Distributed Database topology setup is completed, user must change the topology passwords based on his environment.

 ## Create Containers

-Refer to the relevant section depending on whether you want to deploy the Sharded Database using System Sharding or User Defined Sharding.
+Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding or User-Defined Sharding.

-### Deploy Sharded Database with System Sharding
+### Deploy Oracle Globally Distributed Database with System Sharding

-Refer to [Sample Sharded Database with System Sharding deployed manually using Docker Containers](./docker-sharded-database-with-system-sharding.md) to deploy a sample sharded database with system sharding using docker containers.
+Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding deployed manually using Docker Containers](./docker-sharded-database-with-system-sharding.md) to deploy a sample Oracle Globally Distributed Database with system-managed sharding using docker containers.

-### Deploy Sharded Database with User Defined Sharding
+### Deploy Oracle Globally Distributed Database with User-Defined Sharding

-Refer to [Sample Sharded Database with User Defined Sharding deployed manually using Docker Containers](./docker-sharded-database-with-user-defined-sharding.md) to deploy a sample sharded database with User Defined sharding using docker containers.
+Refer to [Sample Oracle Globally Distributed Database with User-Defined Sharding deployed manually using Docker Containers](./docker-sharded-database-with-user-defined-sharding.md) to deploy a sample Oracle Globally Distributed Database with User-Defined sharding using docker containers.

 ## Support